programacion-que-es-control-codigo-fuente

 Bitbucket

-It is another online platform that uses Git as its version control system.
+It is another online platform that uses Git as a source code control system.
 It provides Git repository hosting features, as well as the ability to collaborate on projects, track issues, and perform continuous integration.
 Bitbucket also offers the option to host Mercurial code repositories, making it flexible for teams that prefer this alternative.

 SourceForge

-Although it initially became popular as a platform for hosting Subversion (SVN) repositories, SourceForge also supports Git as a version control system.
+Although initially popular as a Subversion (SVN) repository hosting platform, SourceForge also supports Git as a source code control system.
 It allows hosting and collaborating on projects using Git, providing features such as issue tracking, discussion forums, and more.